 Plant-Based Foods You Can Still Find In Stores

-Let’s talk about the issue that is on everyone’s mind: accessibility.
+Let’s talk about the issue that is on everyone’s mind during COVID-19: accessibility.
 While meat, eggs, dairy, canned items, and frozen goods may be out, most grocery stores are still stocked with produce.
 Plant-based foods contain an abundance of not only macronutrients but crucial micronutrients and antioxidants, which help keep your cells healthy and equipped to fight off any potential infections.
 In fact, a whole foods, plant-based diet is 64-times more antioxidant-rich than an animal-based one.

 Stock your cart with: